RafaelBaugis/Kernel-cooperve/README.md

 - bfq

 Credits:
-- Rafael.Baugis for kernel.
+- Rafael.Baugis for base kernel.
 - Bieltv3 for giving source.
-- Prototype-U for brazilianwax and interactiveX governors.
 - and me :)